Invest In Child Health

 Building on the Obesity Plan

-The Obesity Plan, set out last year, included a set of actions that contribute towards this goal in England.
+The Obesity Plan included a set of actions that contribute towards this goal in England.
 Reactions to the Plan were mixed - many child health campaigners were unhappy, as was food industry.
-We are calling on the next Government to commit to fulfilling these actions and to build on this Plan.
+We are calling on the Government to commit to fulfilling these actions and to build on this Plan.

 Investment In School Meals